peterjc/thapbi-pict/docs/examples/fecal_sequel/edit_graph.rst

 for *Corynorhinus townsendii* the reference is a one base pair edit away from the two dominant variants (seen in 40 and 23 samples).

-This is a severve handicap for the default ``onebp`` classifier which looks for identical matches or up to a single base pair different.
+This is a severe handicap for the default ``onebp`` classifier which looks for identical matches or up to a single base pair different.
 We can either switch to a fuzzier classifier (like the ``blast`` based classifier), or look at filling in the database.